-- ♦ Show students the Blue Exercises Graph again. - Using a red pencil, show them how to graph the hot score above the cold score.
+- ♦ Show students the Yellow Exercises Graph again. - Using a red pencil, show them how to graph the hot score above the cold score.

-Introduction to Word Warm-ups 1-Lesson 2
+Introduction to Word Warm-ups 2-Lesson 2

 The students have now walked through all the steps with you.
-For the second lesson, walk through the steps again, this time allowing students to work more independently.
+For the second lesson, you will walk through the steps again, this time allowing students to work more independently.
 This lesson may take two 15- to 20-minute teaching sessions.